Meet Our 2024-25 Team!

 rcampa@francophoneschool.org

-Reinel is happy to serve as the Operations Manager for Francophone for the 2024–2025 school year.
-Her journey with the school began in 2021 with the BASC program, where she led art projects.
-For the past two years, she served as the Office Manager at the Lower Campus.
+Reinel is a California native with a background in production for education and media.
+Her journey with Francophone began in 2021 with the BASC program, where she led art projects.
+From 2022-2024, she served as the Office Manager at the Lower Campus.
 It has been a joy for her to find her place in this community and contribute her unique skills to the school.
 Reinel holds a Bachelor’s degree in Broadcast Production and a Master’s degree in Organizational Management, both earned in the greater Los Angeles area.
 She loves creating art and experiences, playing music, and floating on the lake at Chabot.

 Kenisha Patterson— Office & Facilities Manager - Upper Campus